 Iowa is home to three universities that offer master's in communication programs.
-Across the state, communications students have the choice between online and on campus degree programs with professional concentrations available in public affairs, brand communication, information technologies, corporate communication and many others.
-Online programs may be particularly appealing in as rural a state as Iowa because online programs allow students in remote areas to take courses from home without having to make a lengthy commute to campus.
-As the nation's largest producer of corn, soybeans, pork and eggs, many communications graduates in Iowa may find work in the agribusiness and innovation sectors, as well as in Iowa's other top industries such as healthcare, financial services or advanced manufacturing.
+Across the state, communications students have the choice between online and on-campus degree programs with professional concentrations available in public affairs, brand communication, information technologies, corporate communication, and many others.
+Online programs may be particularly appealing in as rural a state as Iowa because online programs allow students in remote areas to take courses from home without having to make a long commute to campus.
+As the nation's largest producer of corn, soybeans, pork, and eggs, many communications graduates in Iowa may find work in the agribusiness and innovation sectors, as well as in Iowa's other top industries such as healthcare, financial services, or advanced manufacturing.

 Read on for more details about the master's in communications programs available in Iowa.